Murrell River

-The Murrell River is a fishing river, on East Falkland in the Falkland Islands.
+The Murrell River (sometimes Murrel River) is a river on East Falkland in the Falkland Islands.
 It has a large estuary which joins with Hearnden Water and Port William, and which is not far from Stanley.
+The river's estuary extends for 3.5 mi into the bay called Port William which can be fished recreationally, but the non-tidal upstream stretch of the river is not permitted for fishing.